 Its history may be a penal and military one but this is now a visitor attraction as a result.
 The star shaped Fort Mitchel once housed military and convicted occupants and is the main draw for folk to cross to the island from nearby Cobh.
 My own family has its associations with the place too for my late mother's father was incarcerated here for membership of the IRA during the struggle for Irish independence.
 From that time, we have an heirloom in the form of a Tara broach made from a half crown coin which was made in the prison; handily, there was a jeweller imprisoned too so the knowledge was there to be passed along to others.

 There may be a seasonal ferry operating between April and October that serves the mainland near Cahersiveen but this island is linked to the mainland all year round by road though it is something of a round trip, hence the car ferry.
 When my late parents went touring around these parts, they were in no hurry so I doubted that they used the ferry.
-While I have yet to venture around it, the location does look stunning so I get to wonder what walking possibilities there are so it is useful that this website lists a few.
+While I have yet to venture around it, the location does look stunning and the Skellig Islands are nearby too though getting to them is a challenge given the vicissitudes of the local weather.
+Staying on dry land, walking possibilities are a source of personal curiosity so it is useful that this website lists a few.

 Both of these hug the Donegal coastline and two long distance trails pass by them and for good reasons; the coastline is of the dramatic variety.
 Also, Slieve League is found to the south of Glencolmcille and that is Europe's highest sea cliff.
 Handily, bus services operated by McGeehan Coaches and Bus Éireann get you to both places so long as you plan things with a degree of care.
 Ardara (pronounced ard-rah) also has its walking festival so there are plenty of reasons to visit this part of Donegal.